prodromou87/cacheProject240A/README.md

 implement the cache simulator by completing all of the TODOs in the cache.c file.

-## Code Integrity
+## Academic Integrity

 Please make sure you do not copy a single line of code from any source.
 Not from other students, not from the web, not from anywhere.
 We have very sophisticated tools to discover if you did.
 This is a graduate class and we have the very highest expectations for integrity.
 You should expect that if you do so, even in very small amounts, you will be caught and this might result in you leaving the program.

-## Bug Bounty Program

-For this project, we will be using a newly-developed autograder.
-We tested it thoroughly, however, there's always a chance we missed some bugs.
-We offer a bug bounty program to help us quickly find and fix missed bugs.

-If you find, document, and share a valid bug (a bug we can reproduce based on you documented instructions and/or code), you will receive 2-10 bonus points per bug, depending on its severity (Since the max project points are 100, each bug you find is a 2-10% bonus).
-Typos and inaccuracies in this writeup do not count as bugs - but please share them with the class anyway.

-Bugs must be shared with the teaching stuff only, since you might have to share your implementation details.
-Once we validate and fix the bug it will be announced to the class along with the finder's name and the bonus points provided.

 ## Get Started

 As mentioned, we provide a starting framework to help you design your caches.
-The source code (including some traces for testing) is in github and you can get it with `git clone https://github.com/prodromou87/TBD.git`.
+The source code, traces, and expected output is in our github repo.
+You can get it with `git clone https://github.com/prodromou87/cacheProject240A.git`.

-Alternatively, you can download it from [our github page](https://github.com/prodromou87/TBD.git).
+Alternatively, you can download it from [our github page](https://github.com/prodromou87/cacheProject240A.git).

+For this project we decided to provide the correct output for the two benchmarks you are given, so you can verify your results.
+They can be found under the `correctOutput` directory.

 You have the option to write your project in C, C++ or Python.
 We only provide a framework written in C and we strongly recommend you use it, primarily to ensure compatibility with our autograder.